 Winning Percent

-The winning percentage in the analyzed strategy was 67.3%.
-This means that the vast majority of transactions were profitable, highlighting the strategy's effectiveness in generating positive results, providing users with comfort and confidence in the frequency of profit generation.
+The winning percentage in the analyzed strategy was 67.27%.
+This indicates that the vast majority of transactions were profitable, highlighting the strategy's effectiveness in generating positive outcomes and providing users with confidence in the frequency of profits.

 SL & TP

-The strategy does not use typical stop-loss and take-profit orders, although there are no obstacles to implementing them.
-According to our tests, for most ETF/stock strategies, these settings worsen results (see why).
-Diversification within the portfolio of various strategies serves as protection against the strong impact of a single stock price change on the entire portfolio.
+The strategy does not employ typical stop-loss and take-profit orders, although they can be implemented if desired.
+Our tests indicate that for most ETF/stock strategies, these settings tend to worsen results (see why).
+Diversification across a portfolio of various strategies provides protection against the significant impact of a single stock price change on the entire portfolio.

 Market Regime